Mashedpotato98/Mashedpotato98/README.md

 - 👋 Hi, I’m @Mashedpotato98
-- 👀 I’m interested in -- Game devlopment and mc modding
+- 👀 I’m interested in -- Game devlopment and minecraft modding
-- 🌱 I’m currently learning -- Godot and modding
+- 🌱 I’m currently learning -- Godot and databases and powershell
 - 💞️ I’m looking to collaborate on -- Game jams
 - 📫 How to reach me -- Comment on https://www.youtube.com/channel/UCQdYC3XVQyQM84-YBpSYkqA